What are IVF Refund or IVF Guarantee Programs?

 - Programs in which the main goal is the live birth of a child

-- IVF Refund Guarantee programs in which the patient doesn’t receive a refund if the treatment is successful
+- IVF Refund programs in which the patient doesn’t receive a refund if the treatment is successful

-- IVF Refund Guarantee programs in which the patient receives a partial refund if the treatment is successful
+- IVF Refund programs in which the patient receives a partial refund if the treatment is successful

-Pros and Cons of IVF Refund Guarantee programs
+Pros and Cons of IVF Refund programs

-IVF Refund qualification
+IVF Refund Program qualification

 Some clinics also require a karyotype test, which isn’t cheap (average prices: Spain €300, Greece €250, Britain €600).
 It only needs to be performed once during a patient’s lifetime.
-In the case of egg donation treatments, the female doesn’t need to undergo karyotype testing, as the genetic material from the donor is used.
+In egg donation treatments, the female doesn’t need to undergo karyotype testing – genetic material from the donor is used.

 Are the patient age and BMI a factor when qualifying for an IVF Refund program?

 In case of IVF treatment using donor eggs your age doesn’t play a role.
 However, many countries have different legislating regulating the maximum age of the patient – usually it’s around 50 years of age.
 In case of treatment using your own eggs, however, your age will be the basic qualifying factor.
 Usually the maximum age is 39 years old.
-It also needs to be noted that patients aged 37 to 39 receive smaller refunds – sometimes as low as 50% – when compared to younger patients using IVF Guarantee programs.
+It also needs to be noted that patients aged 37 to 39 receive smaller refunds.
+Sometimes as low as 50% – when compared to younger patients using IVF Guarantee programs.